At ChoirBLAST, we’ve always believed in the transformative power of music.

 Why this matters

-By becoming a charity, we’re opening new doors to bring even more people into the ChoirBLAST family.
-Here’s how we’re making a difference:
+more, and bring even more voices into the ChoirBLAST family.
+Here’s how we’re turning that

 Giving everyone a voice